The Well (2023 film): Production

 The film was produced by Iperuranio Film in collaboration with CG Entertainment and was shot between March and April 2023 in Sambuci and Rome.
+Actor Giovanni Lombardo Radice died on April 27, 2023, shortly after filming ended.
+The Well was his final film role.

 Release

 The film premiered at the 2023 Sitges Film Festival.
 It was released in Italian cinemas on 1 August 2024.